Walking, running and cycling in the Lake District and Cumbria. What could be better?

 ‘This is one hell of way to see the Lake District National Park!
 A great description of the grandest of Lake District tours.
 Get pedalling!’ wrote the Chief Exec of the National Park (no less).

 Mountain biking / off-road cycle routes in the Lake District

 There are both wild and structured mountain bike routes in the area.

-There are two main options for maps and guide books for more wild mountain biking.
+There are three main options for maps and guide books for more wild mountain biking.

 In the form of a book rather than a map, it details 27 routes, splitting them into Classics, Epics, Enduros and Killers!